chrisli-03/SortingAnimation/README.md

 # Sorting Animations

 > A Vue.js project shows the progress of different sorting algorithms<br/>
-> This is meant to show how each algorithm sorts, the time is very inaccurate due to imprefection in the algorithm I wrote
+> This is meant to show how each algorithm sorts, the timing may be inaccurate due to imprefection in the algorithm I wrote

 > Sorting Algorithms:<br/>
 >   Implemented:<br/>